How Does Asylum Work?

 - Their fear of persecution must be based on their race, religion, nationality, political opinion, or membership in a specific social group (which is rather broadly defined and may include a variety of identities, such as one’s gender, sexual orientation, or caste grouping); and

-- They must have filed for asylum within a year of their date of entry into the United States (though there are a number of exceptions to the one-year application deadline that may apply).
+- They must have filed for asylum within a year of their entry into the United States (though there are several exceptions to the one-year application deadline that may apply).

-For example, if you have entered and remained in the United States illegally for a six-month period, and you are afraid of returning to your home country because you have a well-founded fear of persecution for your sexual orientation (i.e., homosexuality is punishable by law in your home country and you could be tortured or killed due to your orientation), then you may qualify for asylum.
+For example, if you have entered and remained in the United States illegally for six months, and you are afraid of returning to your home country because you have a well-founded fear of persecution for your sexual orientation (i.e., homosexuality is punishable by law in your home country and you could be tortured or killed due to your direction), then you may qualify for asylum.

 Affirmative Application